PM inaugurates Metro Bus connecting Islamabad airport with Peshawar Mor

 The project will start from Islamabad Airport to Peshawar Mor with nine bus stations on the route.

-While talking to media at the occasion, PM stated that this is project for middle class.
+While talking to media at the occasion, PM stated that this is a project for the middle class.

 “Our government believes on speedy completion of the projects and we have record to prove it,” he said.

-“The projects which should have been completed within two years, they are being postponed for over 20 years,” mentioned PM.
+“The projects which should have been completed within two years, they are being postponed for over 20 years,” the PM added.

 This latest Metro Project will be completed with completion of Islamabad Airport, claimed the premier.